Portsmouth to Havant or Eastoke Point via Hayling Island Walk

 That is, until you reach the Inn on the Beach, a seafront pub, just before the amusements, where you have a choice.

-• Head north, inland to pick up the Hayling Billy disused railway path (signed as Shipwrights Way) which follows the west coast of Hayling Island (facing Langstone Harbour) back to the mainland.
+• Head north, inland, along Station Avenue, to pick up the Hayling Billy disused railway path (signed as Shipwrights Way) which follows the west coast of Hayling Island (facing Langstone Harbour) back to the mainland.
 At the end of the causeway is a pub with great views.
 Follow the shore east to the Royal Oak, another harbourside pub.
 10m inland from the pub, also on Langstone Street, is St Nicholas Chapel (part of a private house) which houses the local museum (free).
-Contine along the shore path, before heading inland to rejoin the railway path, and follow it to Havant Station.
+Continue along the shore path, before heading inland to rejoin the railway path, and follow it to Havant Station.

-• Simply continue along the sandy beach all the way along the sea facing coastline of Hayling Island to Sandy Point Nature Reserve with views over Chichester Harbour, and catch a regular bus back to Havant Station.
+• Simply continue along the sandy beach all the way along the sea facing coastline of Hayling Island.
+After an amusement park, the promenade becomes quieter and more residential.
+Continue to Sandy Point Nature Reserve with views over Chichester Harbour, and catch a regular bus back to Havant Station.
 If you do this option on a Sunday, make sure you check the time of the last bus.
-You can't enter the reserve (just'scrubland' anyway), but the coast path has views over the entrance to Chichester Harbour.
+You can't enter the reserve (just 'scrubland' anyway), but the coast path which continue past it has views over the entrance of Chichester Harbour.
 Head inland at the RSPB Lifeboat Station for the bus stop.

 Walk Options

-You can follow the railway path south, take the ferry, then follow the Solent Path north around the other side of Langstone Harbour back to your starting point for a circular tour of the harbour.
-This would take 14 miles, but would be better suited to cycling rather than walking as it might get a bit monotonous after a while
+• Walk from Havant, follow the railway path south, take the ferry, then follow the Solent Path north around the other side of Langstone Harbour back to your starting point for a circular tour of the harbour.
+This is about 14 miles, but may be better suited to cycling rather than walking as it might get a bit monotonous after a while

 Travel

 Portsmouth Harbour and Havant are on the same rail line from London Waterloo.
-Buy a ticket to Portsmouth Harbour, at least 2 trains and hour.
+Buy a ticket to Portsmouth Harbour, at least 2 trains per hour.

-The Hayling Ferry runs every 30 mins from Hayling Island (Ferryboast Inn) to Eastney, takes 10 mins, 7 days a week.
-In 2016: £5 return, every 40 mins (ask if the £25 10 crossing ticket can be used by groups)
+The Hayling Ferry runs every 45 mins from Hayling Island (Ferryboast Inn), across the harbour mouth, to Eastney, takes 10 mins.
+[2025] 7 days a week, £3.50 one way, every 45 mins

 The Stagecoach #30/ #31 buses runs in an (anti) clockwise loop from Havant - causeway - Hayling - Sandy Point (Sandy Bay Road) - Ferryboat Inn - Hayling - causeway - Havant.
 It takes 30 mins from Hayling to Havant Station (Mon-Fri: every 30 mins.
 Sat: hourly.
 Sun: 2-hourly) On Sunday, check the time of the last bus.